 Risks of 600-lb Weight Loss Surgery

 The preparation for bariatric surgery is potentially life-threatening by itself.
 It is essential for extreme BMI patients to do a 360 lifestyle change prior to the operation.
 Even then, the patient faces health risks caused by the added stress of planning, traveling, and paying for their upcoming bariatric procedure.
 Patients risk heart attack, stroke, aneurysm, and respiratory failure.

-Bariatric surgery in its entirety is especially dangerous for EMO patients for reasons of impeded mobility and likely incapacitated or bedridden.
-This level of dependency is usually enabled by a caregivers or family member who likely worsens their food addictions and health problems.
+Bariatric surgery is especially dangerous for EMO patients because they are impeded mobility and likely incapacitated or bedridden.
+This level of dependency is usually enabled by a caregiver or family member who likely worsens their food addictions and health problems.

 Can I be too Obese for Bariatric Surgery?

 It is rare for any level of obesity to reach above 69 – less than 1.3% of people bariatric surgery applicants.
 Arthritis is a common health problem with a list of medications that can cause bleeding complications.
 Bloodwork must be regulated by their primary care physician and their bariatric surgeon bother before and after the operation.

 600-lbs patients typically mean a BMI of 100 or higher for women and a BMI of 90 or higher for a man.

 Many clinical studies have demonstrated notable advances in weight loss surgery safety, with the risk of death at 0.1% nationally, showing that the risk of death is 0.1% and significant complication rates of 4% on average.
 The larger your body size, the success rates fall, and the complication rate rises.
 My 600-lb Life explained that “their chances of long-term success are less than five percent.”
 The takeaway here is the sooner, the better.

 - Learn More: Am I Too Obese For Surgery?